-Planning and purpose are inextricably linked, whether it’s a project at work, or a hobby or pastime for the important time away from your desk.
+Planning and purpose are inextricably linked, whether it’s a project at work, a hobby or a pastime for the important time away from your desk.
 Planning provides an objective, a goal, direction, focus and destination, and enables the creation of tactics and tools for effective, efficient implementation, as well as those to evaluate outcomes and results.

-A tactical PR campaign plan draws together every news, feature, opinion, or scheduled event opportunity for your business into one single, easy to use organic hardworking document.
+A tactical PR campaign plan draws together every news, feature, opinion, or scheduled event opportunity for your business into one single, easy-to-use organic hardworking document.
 This gives direction to your preparation for individual tactics, so individual campaigns have the maximum time to develop and crystallise, and your PR team to execute great ideas and opportunities for media engagement and coverage.

 But the PR plan can’t work without a strategy.
 The ultimate aim of a PR campaign is to maintain the best possible reputation for your organisation, and this needs a PR strategy that is relevant to the business and its plans.
 The strategy should have specific objectives and clear key messages, as well as the target audience/s (whether customers, partners or stakeholders), which will shape and in turn, inform the content of the campaign plan, and the when, where, how, what, and when of tactical implementation.

-The PR campaign plan is a document that captures each and every opportunity to interact with your target audience/s.
+The PR campaign plan is a document that captures each opportunity to interact with your target audience/s.
 Its creation is a fantastic – and only truly effective – way to get under the skin of a topic, product, service and/or business.

 Researching and creating it gives the opportunity to consider how and when to creatively engage with your target audience, and how best to work with the media to support this, whilst maintaining reputation and campaign and business messages.

-It’s more than just populating a calendar with one off, random news or events, but details the content you can utilise to create the stories and deliver results.
+It’s more than just populating a calendar with one-off, random news or events, but details the content you can utilise to create the stories and deliver results.